-Learn about inspiring Indigenous peoples who have helped shape Canadian history.
+Learn about inspiring Indigenous peoples who have helped shape Canadian history and continue to impact our nation.

 Métis author, Cherie Dimaline, is best known for the 2017 bestselling dystopian young adult novel, The Marrow Thieves, which won awards in both Canada and the United States.
 She was born in 1975 and is a member of the Georgian Bay Métis Nation in Ontario.